murarisumit/murarisumit.github.io/_posts/2017-11-11-python-modules-and-packages.md

 * Modules :
     * These are simple python files with the .py extension, which implement a set of functions/functionality.
-    * Modules are imported from other modules using the *import* command like `import file.py`
+    * Modules are imported from other modules using the *import* command like `import file`
     * Above will import variables/funtions/classes from *file.py*.